Geoffrey-Z/Predict-the-Severity-of-an-Accident/README.md

 ## Models Metrics Summary
 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(27).png)

-Looking at the table above, it seems like Logistic Regression - oversample model is the best with f1 score 0.71.
-RandomForest - Oversample that has f1 score 0.67.
+Looking at the table above, it seems like Logistic Regression - oversample model is the best with f1 score 0.73.
+RandomForest - Oversample that has f1 score 0.70.
 However, RandomForest hasn't tuned hyperparameter yet.
-After tuning hyperparameters, the score maybe be better.
+After tuning hyperparameters, the score may be better.

 ## 5.1 Cross Validation

-On the winner model, oversampling was done only one time over minority classes.
+On the RandomForest model, oversampling was done only one time over minority classes.
 We need to do cross validation on our model to verify its consistency.
 First we split the dataset into training and validation folds, oversampling, train classifier on training folds and then finally validate the classifier on remaining fold.

 ![image](https://github.com/Geoffrey-Z/Predict-the-Severity-of-an-Accident/blob/master/IMG/download%20(28).png)